 Containment and glove bags

-Containment units and glove bags are a staple source of radiation containment in manufacturing and industrial workplaces.
+Containment tents and glovebags, along with additional radiation containment products, are various ways to stop a radioactive spill in manufacturing and industrial workplaces.
 By enclosing a contaminated item – or small area – the risk of contamination considerably decreases the risk of contamination.
 Catch containments – also called containment bags or drip bags – are also available.
 Larger work areas are better protected via containment tents (see below), which can be designed to fit the size of the work area and its occupants.

 Glove bags have a range of different designs – including options for single or multiple workers to be gloved, sleeved and shielded while working in the same, small containment area.